 What is Kerbside Delivery: Efficiency or Risk?

+How companies deliver goods depends on what they are and how easy they are to handle.
+For large or unwieldy items, kerbside delivery is often the preferred method.
 Kerbside delivery is not a new concept, but it has gained significant traction in recent years, especially with increasing ecommerce and the ease of receiving goods while working from home.
 Levels of kerbside delivery also saw an uptick under the unique circumstances presented by the Covid pandemic.
+But what exactly does kerbside delivery entail, and what are the benefits and drawbacks for both delivery companies and customers?

 What is Kerbside Delivery?